SpenceKonde/ATTinyCore/README.md

 * [ATTiny828](avr/extras/ATtiny_828.md) (With or without Optiboot bootloader)

 Variants of these are also supported (such as the ATTiny1634R or ATTiny85V)

+**1.2.0 adds a lot of new bootloader related features.
+There are sure to be bugs.
+Please report them using the github "issues" feature or in Microcontrollers section of Arduino forum**

 This core will NOT support ATtiny x14/x17/x18 (ATtiny406, ATtiny212/412, ATtiny214/414/814/1614, ATtiny416/816/1616/3216, ATtiny417/817/1617/3217, etc) or other chips with the "xMega-like" peripherals.
 A very large amount of work would be required to support these parts.
 See [#174](https://github.com/SpenceKonde/ATTinyCore/issues/174) for details.
 It looks like the Arduino team is planning to release an official board based on a part with similar peripherals; after this is done, work could begin on porting that to the similar ATTiny parts.